 The first step is to find out what motherboard and BIOS you have.
-We have a comprehensive article on how to identify your motherboard in our how-to section, you can find the article here: howto/moboid1.html.
+We have a comprehensive article on how to identify your motherboard in our how-to section, follow this link to find the identify motherboard article.
 It also covers information on identifying your BIOS.

 While there are a lot of motherboard manufacturers, there are two main BIOS companies out there: AMI (American Megatrends) and Award.
 Most motherboards use one of these two BIOS types.
 Both BIOS types display the BIOS identifier number on the main BIOS screen you see when you start the computer.

 Tip: Push the Pause/Break key on your keyboard after the BIOS screen appears.
 It will pause the BIOS program and give you time to look over the screen to identify and document the BIOS number.
 Press Enter to continue.